PeterShinners/comp/README.md

 # Comp Language

-Comp is a high level interpeted language.
-It's goal is to allow cleaner, expressive, and more readable code that similar languages.
-The design and syntax steer developers towards ideal implementations and clean projects.
+Comp is born from an excercise to improve the state of developing in high level languages like Python.
+This requires new ideas and behaviors to avoid the ruts and common errors these languages encourage.
+The goal is a lightweight and readable language that prioritizes the developer experience.

 This requires some opinionated departures from traditional high level languages.
-Data is immutable and stored in structures that operate both positionally and by field names.
-Namespaces are declarative, keeping many development problems as built errors.
-The result looks like a functional style language, where there are no classes and operations are pipelined.
-But be assured that there are clean solutions for code that wants to work like classes in an imperative style.
+All data is immutable and stored in structures that operate both positionally and by field names.
+Data from any source becomes interchangeable with anything loaded, generated, or defined with source.
+Namespaces and imports and definitions are declarative, leading to greater analysis and improving build time errors and reports.
+The result looks like a functional style language, where there are no classes and function calls chain together into a pipeline.

 The language tries to be minimal, while still presenting high level functionality.
 Flow control and iteration are implemented as regular functions.